These Linux distros still run on 32-bit hardware in 2026

 Be patient

-The Linux kernel itself has dropped support for 32-bit hardware.
+The Linux kernel itself has dropped support for 32-bit hardware in its latest releases.
 The distributions I'm listing here are sometimes adding support back in, manually.
 This takes time and effort, so 32-bit releases may not get priority in bugfixes and new releases.

 Prepare for issues